forthy42/net2o/wiki/nsa-backdoor.md

 of the query, because now you have to do orders of magnitude more hashes.

 The last problem is that client–side scanning requires cooperation from the clients — if they just disable their code, it's ineffective.
+Since people unlikely want to be exposed for fetching forbidden images, but often want to not view those, it is probably better to send {\[index\]\*, salt1} to the server, and get { salt2, \[hash(fingerprint, salt1, salt2)\]\*} back, i.e. all hashes for the given index.
+The client can cache these hashes, without being able to use them for a search, and avoid downloading or showing the forbidden images.
+By sending not only indices it is interested in, but also others, tracing a client by index is not very likely a success, either.

 As net2o is open source, you can (in theory) verify statements about actual backdoors.
 And keep an eye on this page, I intent to publish fnords about